JafarShamzsi/obsidian-cybersecurity/README.md

 # CyberDev Knowledge Base

-My obsidian vault from the resources i researched studied and the practice i had.
+My obsidian vault from the resources i researched, studied and the practice i had.

 ## Contents